 Bankruptcy Price of the Insurance Fund

 Every position has a determined Bankruptcy Price depending on the assigned margin.
 Suppose a trader puts in an order for his/her trade.
-And proceeds to posts margin against his or her positions and reallocates his or her margin.
+And proceeds to post margin against his or her positions and reallocates his or her margin.
 A position’s unrealized loss equals the entire margin posted at this price.

 For example, a trader purchases 6000 worth of Bitcoin and uses 100 times the leverage.
 The Initial Margin required is 1% of the overall investment.
 If the price drops 1%, the amount will go down to 5940.
 And the trader’s position would be bankrupt.

 For the traders’ positions and profits to be safe, an exchange must stay profitable.
 Thus, it is important for the position to close down at or above the Bankruptcy Price.
-Even so, trades at a reasonable rate is not a surety, even for the smallest position.
+Even so, trades at a reasonable rate are not a surety, even for the smallest position.
 The reason is shifting market conditions as there might not be an offer/bid that matches the anticipated cost and size.

 Let’s say the position closes at 5900 in the case mentioned above.
 In that case, it will result in a loss greater than the margin posted by the trader.
 Thus, it may give rise to Bitmex insurance fund abuse.

 In contrast, in a more traditional exchange, the trading platform could simply ask the trader for more funds.
 The trading platform will then label the trader at a credit risk if they cannot pay.
 Visit our BitMEX leverage trading guide for further information about margin trading.

 Liquidation Price of the Insurance Fund

-The trader should place a Maintenance Margin to cover against the losses that will result from shutting down at the Bankruptcy Price.
+The trader should place a Maintenance Margin to cover the losses that will result from shutting down at the Bankruptcy Price.
 The Maintenance Margin is equal to the difference between the unrealized loss and the posted margin at the Liquidation Price.
 Also, BitMEX Insurance Fund Bitcoin addresses the limitations of using Bitcoins for leverage up to 100 times.

 Maintenance Margin needed 0.50% for a trader that purchases 6,000 worth of XBTUSD.
 The leftover margin would be equivalent to the Maintenance Margin unless the price dropped to 5,970.